SFTtech/openage/doc/code/renderer/demos.md

 ### Demo 0

-This demo shows the creation of a minmal renderer setup and the rendering of a simple mesh.
+This demo shows the creation of a minimal renderer setup and the rendering of a simple mesh.

 The demo initializes a GUI application, a window, a renderer object, and a render pass.
 It then loads a shader program and creates a single mesh object which is then rendered to the screen